ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 Finetuning the Simulation
 ----------------------------------------
-The above inspection of simulation results highlighted the need to add additional logic to the ``RotationManager`` for ensuring that the simulation does not remain stuck in a single state when a crop is not harvested.
+The inspection of simulation results highlighted the need to add logic to the ``RotationManager`` to prevent the simulation from becoming stalled in a single state when a crop is not harvested.
 Two likely causes of such situations are that the crop is sown but fails to germinate, or that it dies before reaching harvest.